I'm Shannon Ratigan. I'm a percussionist with over 30 years of experience, all genre's. I'm available for session work,

 Drum circles are becoming more popular, there's probably a few in your state.
 The drum circle finder is updated monthly.

-or use the link below.
 There's a few more rhythm ideas below, like the backyard drum circle video.

 Lots of Helpful hints, ideas, suggestions, stories, and drumming tips.
 Drum circle rhythm notations, and much more.